CSS Animations

 4. animation-delay

 This property defines how long to wait before starting the animation.
-It can be set in seconds (s
+It can be set in seconds (s) or milliseconds (ms).

 animation-delay: 1s;